Posthumous Amy Winehouse album leading UK charts

 "My heart is sad but bursting with pride.
 Mitch"

-Winehouse died in July aged 27, ending a promising career that was marred by highly publicized battles with drug and alcohol addiction.
+Winehouse died in July aged 27, ending a promising career that was marred by highly publicised battles with drug and alcohol addiction.

 The "Back to Black" singer, known for her beehive hairstyle and distinctive soulful voice, had high levels of alcohol in her blood at the time of her death.